kolinger/ftp-deploy/readme.md

   - Purge threads can be overridden with `-pt|--purge-threads` or skipped with `-ps|--purge-skip`

-  - Bind interface or source address can by specified with `-b|--bind`.
+  - Bind interface or source address can be specified with `-b|--bind`.

   - New/whole upload can be forced with `-f|--force`